Nina Nikolaevna Uraltseva: Mathematical Contributions

 \subsubsection{Touch between free and fixed boundary}

-In \cite{MR1359745} (joint with one of us) and her follow up paper \cite{MR1392033}, Uraltseva studied the obstacle problem close to a Dirichlet data, for smooth boundaries, where she proves that the free boundary touches the fixed boundary tangentially.
-The idea seemed to be inspired by related works with Oliker (see Sec.~\ref{sec:geom-eq}) and the Dam-problem in filtration.
+In \cite{MR1359745} (joint with one of us) and her follow-up paper \cite{MR1392033}, Uraltseva studied the obstacle problem close to a Dirichlet data, for smooth boundaries, where she proves that the free boundary touches the fixed boundary tangentially.
+The idea seemed to be inspired by related works with Oliker (see Section~\ref{sec:geom-eq}) and the Dam-problem in filtration.

-During the Potential theory program at Institute Mittag-Leffler (1999-2000) she started working on free boundary problems that originated in potential theory.
-Specifically the harmonic continuation problem in potential theory, that was strongly tied to obstacle problem, but with the lack of having a sign for the solution function.
+During the potential theory program at Institute Mittag-Leffler (1999--2000) she started working on free boundary problems that originated in potential theory.
+Specifically, the harmonic continuation problem in potential theory, that was strongly tied to obstacle problem, but with the lack of having a sign for the solution function.
 The simplest way to formulate this problem is as follows: